 Like the SNP input file format, a gene or group input file may simply be a single column of identifiers.
 Unlike the SNP file format, gene or group input files may alternatively include two columns separated by a tab character; in this case, the first column lists the type of the identifier which is in the second column on the same line.

-If the one-column format is used, then the GENE_ and GROUP_IDENTIFIER_TYPE options specify the type for all identifiers in all gene or group input files, respectively.
+The GENE_IDENTIFIER_TYPE and GROUP_IDENTIFIER_TYPE options specify the default type for any user-provided gene or group identifiers, respectively.
+This applies to any identifiers given directly via the GENE or GROUP options, and any identifiers listed in single-column gene or group list input files.
+These options do not apply to two-column gene or group input files, since those files specify their own identifier types in the first column.

 An empty identifier type (a blank in the first column of a two-column gene input file, or a GENE/GROUP_IDENTIFIER_TYPE option with no argument) causes Biofilter to attempt to interpret the identifier using any known type.
 The special identifier type “-” instead causes Biofilter to interpret identifiers as primary labels of genes or groups.

 It is important to recall that gene and group identifiers can vary in their degree of uniqueness.
 For analyses that depend on a gene’s genomic region (such as comparisons with SNPs or other positions) it may be preferable to provide the regions directly, if available, rather than relying on gene identifiers.
 If a single identifier matches more than one gene or group, Biofilter will ignore it by default; the ALLOW_AMBIGUOUS_GENES and ALLOW_AMBIGUOUS_GROUPS options cause Biofilter to include all matches for ambiguous identifiers.